christopher-b/cbennell.com/src/_posts/2024-10-02-running-wordpress-multisite-on-hetzner.md

 ---
-title: "Running WordPress Multisite on Hetzner with Custom Domains"
+title: Running WordPress Multisite on Hetzner with Custom Domains
-date: "2024-10-02"
+date: 2024-10-02
-categories:
-  - "wordpress"
 tags:
+  - wordpress
-  - "diy"
+  - diy
-  - "hetzner"
+  - hetzner
-coverImage: "swans.jpeg"
+coverImage: swans.jpeg
 ---

 I've been using Ionos webhosting for 17 years, dating back to when it was still **1and1**.
 In 2007, the service offered a good mix of features and affordability.
 However, over the years it has become bloated with unnecessary tools, and the price has skyrocketed.
 It was time to switch.